 Since the dietary fiber in canned pumpkin absorbs water, it can be a great help to a cat or dog that has diarrhea.
 Some pet owners report that it firms up their pet’s loose stools or diarrhea within a few hours.
-Again 1 to 2 teaspoonfuls is all that is needed.
-Source
+Again, 1 to 2 teaspoonfuls is all that is needed.~ Source

-How To Treat Dog Diarrhea
+How To Treat Diarrhea In Dogs Yourself

 Some tips when treating dog diarrhea yourself at home:

-- Feed your dog only very small portions of these human foods at one time. (about a palmful each time)
+- Feed your dog only very small portions of these human foods at one time.
+(About a palmful each time.)

-- At the very least, an all-natural probiotic like Diarrice will help alleviate the symptoms of dog diarrhea, even for puppies. (it works practically overnight)
+- At the very least, an all-natural probiotic like Diarrice will help alleviate the symptoms of dog diarrhea — even for puppies.
+(It works practically overnight.)